 This contract may be canceled by written notification to Elevate at any time within three (3) business days of the date the contract was signed by all parties, and if canceled, Client shall only be obligated to reimburse Elevate for any fees or costs they incurred up to that point.
 If Client terminates Elevate after the expiration period, Client agrees that Elevate is entitled to a charging and/or retaining lien interest for work performed pursuant to quantum meruit or for twenty-five percent (25%) of the highest settlement offer achieved during pre-litigation or litigation, whichever is greater.

-By signing this contract, Client gives Elevate permission to file a claim and/or lawsuit against the defendant insurance company or companies on Client’s behalf in the appropriate court of law.
+By signing this contract, Client gives Elevate permission to report Client's insurance claim with the Client’s insurance company on Client’s behalf and obtain a claim number.
+Additionally, Client gives Elevate permission to file a lawsuit against the insurance company on Client’s behalf in the appropriate court of law.

 CLIENT BILL OF RIGHTS